 The finish is naturally fingerprint resistant, partly because the darker color naturally hides fingerprints better, but manufacturers have taken different steps in how they market this feature or improved it.
-The easiest way to find out what brands have a more fingerprint resistant finish is to check them out in person and test them yourself!
+The easiest way to find out what brands have a more fingerprint resistant finish is to check them out in person and put your hands on them!

 Check out our video for a quick visual comparison of black stainless finishes and styling from different brands!

-Based on our observations and discussion with our customers, here are some of the top pros and cons to consider when looking at black stainless steel appliances.
+Based on our observations and discussions with our customers, here are some of the top pros and cons to consider when looking at black stainless steel appliances.